Andonome/stories/effect_summaries.md

 Changes the size of a mass of air.
 Higher Potency can increase the pressure in the room, or create gusts of wind, as air expands.

-0. Air mass that fits on your palm
+0. Air whips hair around, like a Raphaelite painting.
-1. Air mass the size of a person.
-Creates a slight breeze
+1. Air mass the size of a person, making movement difficult.
 1. Air mass the size of a room, or a large tree, or a very large beast.
-Creates a gust of wind that can stagger lesser creatures, blow the (not locked or barred) door of the room open, or disperse fog
+Creates a gust of wind that can stagger lesser creatures, blow the (not locked or barred) door of the room open, or disperse fog.
 1. Air mass the size of a house, or a field, or a grand hall.
-Enough wind to knock anyone nearby off their feet
+Enough wind to knock anyone nearby off their feet.
 1. Air mass that fills an entire street, or most of the forest.
-Temporary wind speeds equal to a hurricane
+Temporary wind speeds equal to a hurricane.

-## Bonded

-Adds another sphere to the spell.
-Judge determines the effects.
-Has no scaling.

-0.
-1.
-1.
-1.
-1.

 ## Beautiful